TanerKaragol/bcm_to_ks/README.md

 ---
 ## 3. Kickstart Configuration

-Copy bcm.ks here /var/www/html/ks/bcm.ks.
+Copy bcm.ks in this location /var/www/html/ks/bcm.ks.
 Then modify it corresponding to your needs.
-For example disk device name, password.
+For example disk device name, password, keyboard, timezone, BCM server IP address.
 For Password Encryption: To generate the hashed password for the Kickstart file:
 ```bash
 openssl passwd -6